 While her love of all things culinary took up most of her days, a flyer at the Student Rec Center introduced Tasha to another outlet she became equally passionate about: Dodgeball.
 “My first week at school I saw a sign that read Dodgeball 7 p.m.
 I went on a lark and had so much fun I kept returning to play,” Tasha says.
 “It’s a sport that’s different than any other I’ve played; you’re always thinking about your next move.
 For the next three and a half years, I never missed a game.”

-During her time at the CIA, Tasha found her interest veering toward working front-of-the-house.
-“My first job after graduation was as a server at VOLT, owned by Bryan Voltaggio ’99,” Tasha says.
-Settled in her job, it took Tasha several months before she finally found a dodgeball league.
-When she relocated to Washington, DC to work at Good Stuff Eatery, the popular Washington, DC burger concept from Spike Mendelsohn ’05, Tasha joined the United Social Sports league.
-“The team is far more advanced in every aspect of the game.
+After graduation Tasha worked at VOLT, owned by Bryan Voltaggio ’99, then relocated to Washington, DC to work at Good Stuff Eatery with Spike Mendelsohn ’05.
+She also joined the United Social Sports league.
+“The dodgeball team is far more advanced in every aspect of the game.
 To be the best you have to train with the best, just like the CIA,” she says.

 Her teammates encouraged her to apply to play on the international recognized USA Dodgeball Team.
-“On April 1, 2014, I got the call to join the team.”
-Tasha practiced hard every week for the Dodgeball Team World Championship held in June 2014 in Hong Kong.
-Last year the US team placed second but this year the team was victorious and brought home the gold medal!
+In 2014, the US team placed second but in 2015 the team was victorious and brought home the gold medal!
 “To play in an arena where thousands of spectators are chanting against you was probably one of the biggest motivating factors for us,” Tasha says.
 “We didn’t let the cheers bother us and ended up having some local Hong Kong fans cheering us on.
 It was the best experience I ever had and I’m happy that my passion for dodgeball stemmed from being a student at the CIA.”